-Cafe culture and beautifully curated museums!
+Cafe culture and beautifully curated museums in Nicosia!

 Tip!
 Everything listed is walking distance, except for the Famagusta Gate which is 20 minutes by foot from Ledra Street.
 Make sure to wear comfy shoes.